Concrete structures meant to protect Baltimore bridge appear unchanged for decades

 NPR asked the Maryland Transportation Authority whether a threat assessment had been conducted for the Key Bridge and whether the agency had invested in enhancing the dolphins' structures since they were built in the 70s.
 The agency did not respond.

 Every year, the Maryland Department of Transportation conducts a report that evaluates the state's transportation infrastructure and determines its priorities for investment.
-Repairs to the bridge were suggested in 2017, that year's annual report shows, and satellite imagery indicates two transmission towers were constructed between 2019 and 2022, on the side of the bridge closer to Baltimore city.
-But nautical charts show the current size of the dolphins is similar to the original 1978 dimensions — the four don't appear to have been significantly enlarged since then.
+Repairs to the bridge were suggested in 2017, that year's annual report states, and satellite imagery indicates two transmission towers were constructed between 2019 and 2022, on the side of the bridge closer to Baltimore city.
+But nautical charts show the current sizes of the dolphins are similar to their original 1978 dimensions — the four don't appear to have been significantly enlarged since then.

-Leon, the professor of structural engineering at Virginia Tech, said cities face tough choices when it comes to spending on infrastructure.
+Leon, the professor of structural engineering at Virginia Tech, said states face tough choices when it comes to spending on infrastructure.

 "They have lacked resources for many years," he said.
 "And so they tend to take care of what they think are the more urgent problems."